Convergence rate to the Tracy-Widom laws for the largest eigenvalue of Wigner matrices: Product of Green function entries with matched indices

 where the error $O_{\prec}(\frac{1}{\sqrt{N}})$ is from the truncation of the cumulant expansions.
 Using (\ref{dH}), the first order of the second group of terms above corresponding to $\frac{\partial}{\partial h_{jk}}G_{jk}$ is precisely canceled by that of the third group of terms corresponding to $\frac{\partial }{\partial h_{kb}}G_{kb}$.
 Then we write

 The first term on the right side above is obtained by replacing $G_{bb}$ by the normalized trace $\ud G$ in the expression of~$P_d^{AB}$.
 In this way we have eliminated one pair of the index $b$.
 Since the index $b$ originally appeared twice as a row index and twice as a column index in the product of the Green function entries, the first term has become a type-A term of degree $d$.
 Moreover, from~(\ref{dH}) and the fact that $j,k$ are fresh indices, the other terms on the right side of (\ref{expand_G_bb}) can be written out as a sum of $2n$ type-AB terms of the form in (\ref{form}), where the corresponding free summation index set is $\mathcal{I}'=\{\mathcal{I},j,k\}$, $m'=\#\mathcal{I}'=m+2$, and the number of Green function entries is $n'=n+2$.
-Their degrees, denoted by $d'$, satisfy $d' \geq d+1$.
-We use $\sum_{\substack{P_{d'}^{AB} \in \mathcal{P}^{AB}_{d'}, d' \geq d+1}} \E[P_{d'}^{AB}]$ to denote the finite sum of these terms, \ie we write